bedrocklinux/bedrocklinux-website/markdown/introduction.md

 file at its typical location it will get the same version of the file it would have gotten had it done so on its own distribution.
-For example, if a process provided by a Fedora ~{client~} tries to access a library, it will see that Fedora release's version of the libary.
+For example, if a process provided by a Fedora ~{client~} tries to access a library, it will see that Fedora release's version of the library.
 If another process from OpenSUSE runs a `#!/bin/sh` script, it will be run by the same `/bin/sh` that comes with its release of OpenSUSE.
 The primary reason for ~{direct~} file access is to ensure dependencies are resolved correctly at runtime.